codecasts/php-alpine/README.md

 ## Available Packages

-The following packages are available for install, on both 7.0 and 7.1 repositories:
+The following packages are available for installation on both 7.0 and 7.1 repositories:

 - **Core Packages (Provide Binaries or Modules)**